ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/RemoteControlComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real`
-- **Description**: Amount of jamming damage healed per healing interval for this sensor component.
+- **Description**: Amount of jamming damage healed per healing interval for this remote control component.
 Higher values heal more jamming damage per tick, while lower values heal less.
 At 0 (default), no jamming healing occurs.
 Healing occurs every [JammingDamageHealRate](#jammingdamagehealrate) milliseconds, restoring this amount of jamming damage per interval.
 - **Default**: `0.0`
-- **Example**: `JammingDamageHealAmount = 50.0`
+- **Example**: `JammingDamageHealAmount = 100.0`

 <a id="canbejammedbydirectjammers"></a>
 #### `CanBeJammedByDirectJammers`
 Available only in: *(GMX Zero Hour)*

 - **Type**: `Bool`
-- **Description**: Whether this sensor component can be affected by direct jamming weapons.
+- **Description**: Whether this remote control component can be affected by direct jamming weapons.
 When `Yes`, the component can be jammed by weapons that apply jamming damage directly (e.g., jamming weapons targeting this component).
 When `No`, the component is immune to direct jamming attacks.
 This does not affect area jamming (see [CanBeJammedByAreaJammers](#canbejammedbyareajammers)).
-- **Default**: `No`
+- **Default**: `Yes`
 - **Example**: `CanBeJammedByDirectJammers = Yes`

 <a id="canbejammedbyareajammers"></a>